25. OF Michael Conforto

 12. DH J.D.
 Martinez

 Anybody who has been following baseball for the last half-decade could have guessed that J.D.
 Martinez would flourish in the Dodgers system.
 The pairing was a match-made in Heaven.
 Martinez has always been a student of the game, and Los Angeles’ infrastructure has a knack for highlighting a player’s strengths and ironing out any weaknesses.
 There should be some mutual interest in bringing Martinez back for a second year in LA, but we’re guessing the Dodgers get outbid in this one.
-The Rangers have used nine different DH’s this year, and could use a stabilizing force in that spot.
+The Diamondbacks — Martinez’ former team — used ten different DH’s this year, and could use a stabilizing force in that spot.

 11. SP Sonny Gray